sajal50/learning-notes/books/designing-data-intensive-applications.md

 **Good operability means making routine tasks easy.**

+Data systems/or just in general your service can do things to make those routine tasks easier.
+Example
+* Monitoring
+* Avoid dependency on single machines
+* Self healing if possible
+* Good defaults, but provides manual overrides, and more.

 #### Simplicity: managing complexity

 When complexity makes maintenance hard, budget and schedules are often overrun.
 There is a greater risk of introducing bugs.